 I'm on radio three hours a day, TV one hour a day.

-So if you're a public figure, they can pretty much say anything, and they do say anything they want.
+So if you're a public figure, they can pretty much say anything and they do say anything they want.

-I didn't think that this was going to be a part of it, but people telling lies about me on a regular basis is just part and parcel of what I I now have happening in my life.
+I didn't think that this was going to be a part of it, but people telling lies about me on a regular basis is just part and parcel of what I now have happening in my life.

 Even though they're lies, it still hurts.

-Um, and yet they get away with it.
+And yet they get away with it.

 They get away with it.

-The fact is that um it felt really good to know that there's a collection of us that are being the targets of fusion GPS.
+The fact is that it felt really good to know that there's a collection of us that are being the targets of Fusion GPS because finally, what these accusations can be explained.

-Finally, you know, whether it's William Browder, myself, or in this case, President Trump, can say, look, there's a pattern here.
+Finally, you know, whether it's William Browder, myself, or in this case, President Trump can say, look, there's a pattern here.

 It's the same company engaged in the same behavior again and again.